Can the Bank Garnish my Wages after Foreclosure if they are seeking a Deficiency Judgment against me?

 A question that often comes up in my practice is whether, and to what extent, creditors can garnish a client’s wages if a deficiency judgment is sought by a creditor after foreclosure.
 Under §77.01, Florida Statutes, every judgment creditor has a right to a writ of garnishment.
 While the power of a creditor to garnish a debtor’s wages reaches pretty broadly, there are several exemptions and limitations to protect debtors.

-One of the most notable exemptions applies to the earnings of the “head of a family”.
-The “head of a family” is a person who provides more than one-half of the support for a dependent.
+One of the most notable exemptions applies to the earnings of the “head of family.”
+The “head of family” is a person who provides more than one-half of the support for a dependent.
 He or she can exempt from garnishment “disposable earnings,” which include wages, salary, commission and/or bonuses, up to $750 per week.
 Florida Statute §222.11.
 Earnings in excess of $750 per week are exempt as well, unless the debtor has agreed to make those funds available for garnishment in writing.

 Clearly, homeowners would not knowingly agree to voluntarily have their wages garnished.
 There is one important exception to be aware of, and that is, money that lies dormant in a bank account for more than six months will no longer be considered “disposable income” and will then be subject to garnishment.
 Therefore, it’s important to be vigilant when facing a garnishment action.